LogtalkDotOrg/logtalk3/manuals/_sources/userman/nomenclature.rst.txt

 **package**
    There is no concept of packages in Logtalk.
 All Logtalk entities (objects, protocols, categories) share a single namespace.
-But Logtalk does support a concept of *library* that allows grouping of entities whose source files share a common prefix.
+But Logtalk does support a concept of :term:`library` that allows grouping of entities whose source files share a common prefix.

 **reflection**
-   Logtalk supports both *structural reflection* (using a set of built-in predicates and built-in methods) and *behavioral reflection* (using :ref:`event-driven programming <events_events>`).
+   Logtalk features a *white box* API supporting *structural* reflection about :ref:`entity contents <enumerating_entity_property_predicates>`, a *black box* API supporting *behavioral* reflection about :ref:`object protocols <reflection_methods>`, and an :ref:`events <event_handling_predicates>` API for reasoning about messages exchanged at runtime.

 **static**
    There is no ``static`` keyword in Logtalk.
 See the entries on *class methods* and *class variables*.

 **super**
-   Instead of a ``super`` keyword, Logtalk provides a super operator, :ref:`control_call_super_1`, for calling overridden methods.
+   Instead of a ``super`` keyword, Logtalk provides a super operator and control construct, :ref:`control_call_super_1`, for calling overridden methods.

 **synchronized**
-   Logtalk supports :ref:`multi-threading programming <threads_threads>` in selected Prolog compilers, including a :ref:`directives_synchronized_1` predicate directive.
+   Logtalk supports :ref:`multi-threading programming <threads_threads>` in
+   selected Prolog compilers, including a :ref:`directives_synchronized_1` predicate directive.
 Logtalk allows you to synchronize a predicate or a set of predicates using per-predicate or per-predicate-set *mutexes*.

 **this**
    Logtalk uses the built-in context method :ref:`methods_self_1` for retrieving